-Lately, I feel like the burnt-out social coordinator for a C-list child celebrity, and I think I’ve pinpointed the origin of my stress: playdates.
+Lately, I feel like the burnt-out social coordinator for a C-list child celebrity, and I think I’ve pinpointed the origin of my stress: planning and implementing playdates.

-I hate everything about playdates, including the stupid name.
+I hate everything about them, including the name.
 Do the kids always play?
 No. Are they dating?
 Hell no. Most often, the kids just mess with stuff around the house.
 They jump on furniture, ask if they can watch TV, or play on the iPad.
 They leave crumbs and spills.
 They argue over toys.
+There might even be an injury or screaming.
 Yet, I’m expected to schedule these headache-inducing get-togethers about five times a week for my children.
 And I am supposed to act all love and light about them?

 Then, there are those dreaded times when these playdates lead to one of my children asking—no, begging—for so-and-so to stay for dinner.
-I want to say, “Sure, as long as I can down two glasses of wine and hire an au pair first.”
+I’m so NOT the mum who can throw together a meal for a bunch of kids out of what’s in my fridge.
+I know there are women and men who can do this.
+They basically look at an apple, a pepper and some cream cheese and they are all like, “Who wants springtime alfredo pasta???”
+But, me?
+I want to say, “Sure, I’ll cook dinner for you and all of your friends as long as I can down two glasses of wine and hire an au pair first.”

 Of course, not all playdates are equally awful.
-Currently, my favourite after-school meetups are with an Australian family that recently moved from a giant farm in Sydney to New York City.
+I am lucky to live in a community where I feel very connected to many great parents like me.
+Currently, my favourite after-school meetups are with an ex-pat family that recently moved from a giant farm in Sydney to New York City.
 They believe in just “having a play” post-school.
-The kids build forts and get their own snacks from the kitchen while the parents have tea and chill.
+The kids build forts (yes, forts!), play cards or board games (cards!!) and get their own snacks from the kitchen while the grown-ups have tea and chill.
 This is my dream playdate.

 Though as a parent to young kids, I know I’ve still got years of playdates ahead of me.
 So in advance of what I know will be inevitable future play dates (cringe), I’ve come up with a few playdate ground rules: